De-institutionalisation

 traditions with them and expect everyone else to respect them.
 They

-live and participate in the community but find that
+live and participate in the community but find that they may become

 3) Communities generally cater for the community as a whole, rather